2020s in music: Drift phonk

-Contemporary R&B and soul
+Contemporary R&B

-Musicians such as the Weeknd, SZA, Bruno Mars, H.E.R., Bryson Tiller, Muni Long, Summer Walker, Jhené Aiko, Silk Sonic, Victoria Monét, Khalid, Daniel Caesar, PinkPantheress, Miguel and Chris Brown dominated the 2023 R&B Billboard charts.
+Musicians such as the Weeknd, SZA, Bruno Mars, H.E.R., Bryson Tiller, Muni Long, Summer Walker, Jhené Aiko, Silk Sonic, Victoria Monét, Khalid, Daniel Caesar, Miguel and Chris Brown dominated the 2023 R&B Billboard charts.

 SZA released her second studio album, SOS, which became her first number one on the Billboard 200, and spent twelve weeks atop the chart—the most weeks of any female R&B artist since 1986, with Whitney Houston's self-titled album.
 All of its 23 tracks charted on the Hot 100, becoming the second artist after Swift to chart 20 songs in a single week.
 One of its singles, "Kill Bill", was a major commercial success, peaking at number one on the Hot 100 chart, becoming her first song to do so.
 Another single, "Snooze", reached a new peak of number two on the chart almost ten months after its release.
 SZA was the recipient of three Grammy awards at the 66th Annual event, including Best Progressive R&B Album for SOS, Best Pop Duo/Group Performance for "Ghost in the Machine" with Phoebe Bridgers, and Best R&B Song for "Snooze".
 SZA embarked on her first arena tour, the SOS Tour, in 2023.
 In 2024, SZA released Lana, a reissue of her sophomore album, SOS.
 The album was preceded by the single "Saturn", which peaked at number six on the Billboard Hot 100 chart.
 At the 67th Annual Grammy Awards, SZA won Best R&B Song for "Saturn".
+At the 68th Annual Grammy Awards, SZA won Record of the Year with Kendrick Lamar for their acclaimed collaboration, "Luther".

 Steve Lacy earned his first number-one song on the Billboard Hot 100 with "Bad Habit".
+At the 65th Annual Grammy Awards, Lacy won Best Progressive R&B Album for his second studio album, Gemini Rights.

 Victoria Monét reached newfound success in 2023 after the release of her debut studio album, Jaguar II, a direct follow up to her 2020 EP, Jaguar.
 Her single "On My Mama" became her highest-charting song on the Billboard Hot 100.
 Monét was the recipient of Best New Artist at the 66th Annual Grammy Awards, along with Best R&B Album and Best Engineered Album, Non-Classical for Jaguar II.